 General IRB FAQs are given below.
-More specific FAQs have been separated into the following topic areas to make it easier to find the information you're looking for:
+More specific FAQs have been separated into the topic areas listed in the left margin to make it easier to find the information you're looking for.

 Q1: I need to submit a new application for a project involving human subject research to the board for review.
 Where do I start?

 A: There are usually two basic components to receiving IRB approval; 1) submission and review of your IRB protocol application via IRBNet and 2) ensuring those who will be interacting with human subjects or have access to their identifiable data have received the appropriate training.
 You can find information on using IRBNet under the link to the left on "IRBNet".
 All persons working with human subjects or with access to identifiable data must complete the CITI course on the Protection of Human Subjects; see the link on the left under "Training" on how to register for this course.